pokt-network/pocket-android/pocket-android-core/README.md

     </a>
 </div>

-PocketAndroid Core wraps all of the functionalities a developer will need to create their own plugin to start interacting with the Pocket Network:
+PocketAndroid Core wraps all of the functionality a developer will need to create their own plugin to start interacting with the Pocket Network:

 Before you can start using the library, you have to get a Developer ID by registering for MVP.
 [To learn how to register please click here.](https://pocket-network.readme.io/docs/how-to-participate#section-for-developers)